VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Cables.gl (beta)](https://cables.gl)
 <--->
-"Cables is a tool for creating beautiful interactive content.
-With an easy to navigate interface and real time visuals, it allows for rapid prototyping and fast adjustments." --- Because this seems to be so 'beta' and I don't see code or any indication on future pricing it's probably not the best option at the moment
+{{< vale >}}"Cables is a tool for creating beautiful interactive content.
+With an easy to navigate interface and real time visuals, it allows for rapid prototyping and fast adjustments." --- Because this seems to be so 'beta' and I don't see code or any indication of future pricing it's probably not the best option at the moment.{{< /vale >}}
 <--->
 ![](https://cables.gl/landing/ui.mp4.gif)
 {{< /columns2 >}}